Day Trips to Sintra from Lisbon

 The National Palace of Sintra| ©Diego Delso

-Book an excursion to Sintra and Cascais
+Book a day trip to Sintra and Cascais

 How to get to Sintra by train